 Ten-foot giant Sunflowers (Helianthus annuus) can be grown in plant containers (even in small 3-gallon nursery pots).
-These beautiful native American flowers must be planted in full sun, or they can topple over while trying to reach sun.
+These beautiful native American flowers must be planted in full sun, or they can topple over while trying to reach the sun.
 But growing these beauties in your balcony container garden will attract attention from the people in your neighborhood, as well as a lot of wildlife.
 The Sunflower's floret patterns (what eventually turn into seeds) are displayed on the circular flower head in an amazing spiral pattern.
 This, in addition to making a beautiful flower display, ensures that the most seeds are crammed into the Sunflower's flower head as possible.

 Sunflowers bloom from mid-summer to early fall, and their flower heads are heliotropic, meaning they follow the sun across the sky.
 But once the Sunflower plant's stem stiffens and becomes woody (around the time of its bloom), the flower stops following the sun.
 Although most Sunflowers grow to about 10 feet (3 m), the tallest Sunflower grew to 40 feet (12 m).
-After planting seeds, expect Sunflowers to be full-grown and blooming within about 3 months.
-Sunflowers attract wild birds, butterflies and beneficial insects to the balcony garden.
+After planting seeds, expect Sunflowers to be full-grown and blooming within about three months.
+Sunflowers attract wild birds, butterflies, and beneficial insects to the balcony garden.